defrex/defrex.com/content/posts/normativity.md

 Take diversity for example.
 Including people with diverse experiences in a group forces norms to achieve compatibility with a wider sample of the world.

 Or take organization structure.
-If we want to maximize the utility from individuals, we should normalize a clear vision of what needs to be done, and then maximize the autonomy of that individual to make decisions (perform computation) in a minimally overlapping domain, ensuring that we have processes to renormalize their work (feedback, source control, meetings, etc).
+If we want to maximize the utility from an individual, we should normalize a clear vision of what needs to be done, and then maximize the autonomy of that individual to make decisions (perform computation) in a minimally overlapping domain, ensuring that we have processes to renormalize their work (feedback, source control, meetings, etc).

 ### More to be Done